 Thanks for visiting!
 As well as writing, I love Paris, collecting vintage fashion, reading, drinking tea and having fun with my three children.

 I’m the USA Today bestselling author of The Paris Seamstress, as well as Her Mother’s Secret and a A Kiss from Mr Fitzgerald.
-My fourth historical novel, The French Photographer, will be published on 26 March, 2019 in Australia and on 17 September, 2019 in North America, where it will be called The Paris Orphan.
+My fourth historical novel, The French Photographer, is out now in Australia and will be published in North America in September as The Paris Orphan.